OMGitsPowers/Code-Portfolio/README.md

-# Code-Portfolio
 This is my Data Science Portfolio.
-This is an example of my coding skills.
+This will continually be updated with projects that I work on and my knowledge continues to grow.